astralord/astralord.github.io/_posts/2022-07-25-applying-graph-neural-networks-to-kaggle-competition.md

 </script>

 ![](.)
 *Fig. 3.
 Graph zoomed in.
 Each node corresponds to a tile on the board, each edge represents that either nodes are spatial neighbors, or they are the same tiles but at adjacent timestamps.
 Graph is oriented, nodes from future graphs are pointing at nodes at previous steps.
-This way all the information flows to current board representation which later is going to be used for actions generation.*
+Thus, all the information flows to current board representation which will be used for actions generation later.*

 Node input features $\mathbf{v}_i$ contain kore amount on the tile, timestamp, total amount of kore collected by player and its opponent.
 Also, if any fleet is located on the tile - its cargo, collection rate and number of ships.
 If any shipyard is on the tile - its number of ships, maximum plan length for this number and maximum number of ships, which can be spawned.